Animatron12/visual-novel-/README.md

 # visual-novel-
 hoping I can create a visual novel like game with only text. c++?

-Current project workers:
+Current project contributors:
-Animatron12 - レモン#8500
+(Main) Animatron12 - レモン#8500